Crysakz/cs50-web/project0/readme.md

 # Project 0
 This is simple website to practise  HTML, CSS (SCSS), GIT and Boostrap 4.
-Content wise I tried to use interesting features like Carousel and to make nice and clean desing.
+Content wise I tried to use interesting features like Carousel and to make nice and clean desing of the website.

 #Requirements